SarahZimmermann-Schmutzler/juice_shop_challenges/client_side_xss_protection/README.md

     - Fill in some dummy-data.
 Before clicking the *Register Button*, switch on the **Intercept mode** in the Burpsuite window to intercept the data that the form will send.
     - Find the request payload and change the parameter `"email": "your_dummy@data"` to ```"email": "<iframe src=\"javascript:alert(`xss`)\">"```
     <img alt="payload" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/payload.png"></img>
-    - Forward the request until it is done.
+    - Forward the request until it is done and confetti appears.
     - Change to the **HTTP history** tab and have a look at the response.
 It adopted the entered payload as the email address:
     <img alt="payload_response" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/payload_response.png"></img>

 ### Step 4: Did it work?
-Yesssss :) and no :(
+Yesssss :)
 - Go back to the administration page (not proxy server) and refresh it.
 The JavaScript code runs correctly - an **alert window** appears and its message says: `xss`.
 <img alt="popup" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/popup.png"></img>